 Frequently asked questions

-Non-disclosure agreements (NDAs)
+Non-disclosure agreements or confidentiality provisions

-Under the Commissioner’s Directions 2022 where an agency makes a decision that a vacancy exists after 1 February 2022, it can be filled from a merit list/pool from a vacancy notified in the Public Service Gazette within the previous 18 months.
+Under the Commissioner’s Directions 2022 where an agency makes a decision that a vacancy exists after 1 February 2022, it can be filled using a merit list/pool from a vacancy notified in the Public Service Gazette within the previous 18 months.

 What if an agency has only notified candidates on a merit list/pool that their details may be shared with other agencies for a period of 12 months after the date the vacancy was notified in the Public Service Gazette?